Booking Experts data layer overview

 Required TradeTracker configuration (GTM template)

-• Optional fields depending on program configuration (for example voucher)
+• Optional fields depending on program configuration (e.g. voucher)

 BEX mapping (Sales tag)